Instructor: Dr. Jon Holtzman

 Campus Observatory

-We would like you to go to the observatory and look at several objects
+looked at.
+You will to go to the observatory and look at several objects

 that the TA is showing.
 You should then hand in a written description

-of each object (color, shape, etc.) to your lab TA using forms that
+of each object (color, shape, etc.) to your lab TA using

 it down along with your object description.